Meister182/PyAcademy/day_5/README.md

 8. Functions must have type hints and docstrings explaining what they do
 9. Script must have unit tests and test the basic code functionality
 10. Use ```pylint``` to lint your code to check if it follows a style guide
+11. Create a branch on gitlab PyCademy repository and push your code.
+We will evaluate and classify each solution.